trevordevore/levurehelper-dropDMG/README.md

 ## Configuring settings for the helper

-Now that DropDMG is set up you need to tell the helper where to find the command line tool, the [format](https://c-command.com/dropdmg/manual#format) for the DMG file, the layout name, and the license name.
+Now that DropDMG is set up you need to tell the helper the [format](https://c-command.com/dropdmg/manual#format) for the DMG file, the layout name, and the license name.
 For a list of acceptable `format` values type `man dropdmg` in a Terminal window.
+You can also provide the path to the `dropdmg` command line tool if for some reason you need to.
+This shouldn't be required though.

 ```
 # app.yml

 dropDMG:
-  path: /usr/bin/local/dropdmg
   format: bzip2
   layout name: My App Layout
   license name: My App License
+  path: /usr/bin/local/dropdmg
 ```

 ## Specifying the name of the DMG file